Optimal rate list decoding over bounded alphabets using algebraic-geometric codes: Introduction

-We now review some of the key results on algebraic list decoding leading up to this work.
-A more technical comparison with related work appears in Section~\ref{sec:intro-related-work}.
-The first construction of codes that achieved the optimal trade-off between rate and list-decoding radius, i.e., enabled list decoding up to a fraction $1-R-\eps$ of worst-case errors with rate $R$, was due to Guruswami and Rudra~\cite{GR-FRS}.
+Building on the Parvaresh-Vardy work together with further new algebraic ideas, Guruswami and Rudra~\cite{GR-FRS} gave the first construction of codes that achieved the optimal trade-off between rate and list-decoding radius, i.e., enabled list decoding up to a fraction $1-R-\eps$ of worst-case errors with rate $R$.
 They showed that a variant of Reed-Solomon (RS) codes called {\em folded} RS codes admit such a list decoder.
 For a decoding radius of $1-R-\eps$, the code was based on bundling together disjoint windows of $m =\Theta(1/\eps^2)$ consecutive symbols of the RS codeword into a single symbol over a larger alphabet.
 As a result, the alphabet size of the construction was $N^{\Omega(1/\eps^2)}$.
-Ideas based on code concatenation and expander codes can be used to bring down the alphabet size to $\exp(\tilde{O}(1/\eps^4))$, but this compromises some nice features such as list recovery and soft decoding of the folded RS code.
-Also, the decoding time complexity as well as proven bound on worst-case output list size for these constructions were $N^{\Omega(1/\eps)}$.
+It was also shown in \cite{GR-FRS} that ideas based on code concatenation and expander codes can be used to bring down the alphabet size to $\exp(\tilde{O}(1/\eps^4))$ which is independent of the block length.
+However, the resulting codes lose some important and powerful features such as list recovery and soft decoding of the folded RS codes.
+Also, the decoding time complexity as well as proven bound on worst-case output list size for folded RS codes were $N^{\Omega(1/\eps)}$.\footnote{The list size for decoding folded RS codes was shown to be bounded by a constant depending only on $\eps$ in subsequent work~\cite{KRS-pc}.}

 Our main final result statement is the following, offering two constructions, one randomized and one deterministic, of variants of algebraic-geometric (AG) codes that are list-decodable with optimal rate.
-More detailed statements can be found in the technical sections of the paper.
+These appear as Theorems~\ref{thm:final-monte-carlo} and \ref{thm:cap-achieving-gs-deterministic} in the final section of the paper.

 \begin{theorem}[Main] For any $R \in (0,1)$ and positive constant $\eps \in (0,1)$, there is \begin{enumerate} \item[{\rm (i)}] a Monte Carlo construction of a family of codes of rate at least $R$ over an alphabet size $\exp(O(\log(1/\eps)/\eps^2))$ that are encodable and $(1-R-\eps, O(1/(R\eps))$-list decodable in $O_\eps(N^c)$ time\footnote{We use the $O_\eps(\cdot)$ notation to hide constant factors that depend on $\eps$.}, where $N$ is the block length of the code and $c$ is an absolute positive constant. \item[{\rm (ii)}] a deterministic construction of a family of codes of rate at least $R$ over an alphabet size $\exp(O(\log^2(1/\eps)/\eps^2))$ that are encodable and $(1-R-\eps,L(N))$-list decodable in $O_\eps(N^c)$ time, for a list size that satisfies $L(N) = o(\log^{(r)} N)$ (the $r$'th iterated logarithm) for any fixed integer $r$. \end{enumerate} \end{theorem}